nsoontie/pythonPandasLesson/README.md

 * tell pandas to read the first column as dates (parse_dates=[0])
 * name the columns as 'date' and 'wlev'.

+We will use this information to customize how this data set is read by pandas.

     data = pd.read_csv('7795-01-JAN-2000_slev.csv', skiprows = 8,
                         index_col=False, parse_dates=[0], names=['date','wlev'])